-The Court of Cassation of Roma, the last instance of Italian justice, rejected the appeal presented by striker Robinho and Ricardo Falco, a friend of the player, and confirmed the sentence of two to nine years in prison for group sexual violence committed against an Albanian woman in a nightclub in Milan, in 2013.
+The Court of Cassation in Rome, the highest court in Italy, rejected the appeal filed by striker Robinho and his friend Ricardo Falco, and upheld their nine-year prison sentences for group sexual violence committed against an Albanian woman in a Milan nightclub in 2013.

 The sentence is final, there is no further appeal, and the execution of the sentence is immediate.
 With the conviction, the Italian justice system may request the extradition of Robinho and Falco, but it is unlikely that they will be sent to Italy, since the Brazilian constitution prohibits the extradition of Brazilians.